- Unique mixture of unspoilt alpine, rural & coastal scenery

 Day by day

 - Our eastward travels take us to the medieval town of Ptuj via the Basilica of Mary the Patroness or Ptujska Gora.
 This important pilgrimage church is one of the finest Gothic churches in Slovenia, commanding quite splendid views of the gentle countryside.
-On arrival at Ptuj we break for coffee.
 Once a Roman military outpost on the Drava River, Ptuj equals Ljubljana in historical importance.
 From the ninth to the sixteenth century it came under the control of Salzburg.
-Happily in the nineteenth century the new Vienna-coastal railway bypassed the town, thus leaving Ptuj to remain as one of Slovenia’s most handsome survivors.
+Happily, in the nineteenth century the new Vienna-coastal railway bypassed the town, thus leaving it to remain as one of Slovenia’s most handsome survivors.
 After a walking tour around the town we have our group lunch facing the Drava River.
-In the afternoon we visit Ptuj Castle, fortified in the sixteenth century in defence of the advancing Turks, and once owned by the Scottish Leslies who left in 1802.
-Today it houses a collection of wide ranging objects including paintings, tapestries and furniture.
+In the afternoon we visit Ptuj Castle, fortified in the sixteenth century in defence of the advancing Turks, and once somewhat unexpectedly owned by the Scottish Leslies who left in 1802.
+Today it houses a collection of wide-ranging objects including paintings, tapestries and furniture.
 After our visit we return to Ljubljana where the evening will be free.

 - Single Supplement: £495 (Double Room for Sole Use)